OliverCardoza/OliverCardoza.github.io/_posts/2016-09-11-ledger-exercise-best-credit-card.markdown

 ### Tangerine Money-Back Credit Card

-I personally have a Tangerine savings account so this lets me pick three categories.
-Next is to figure out the best three.
+I personally have a Tangerine savings account so this lets me pick three categories with preferred cashback rates.
+First I have to figure out the categories where I spend the most.
 Thankfully I already have a head start on the report for this analysis on my [other Ledger post](http://olivercardoza.com/2016/06/18/the-path-to-ledger.html).
-There is however, one modification I need to make.
-We want to limit expense transactions to those that occurred from my credit card.
-Thankfully Ledger has us covered.
+There is however, one modification I need to make which is limiting expense transactions to only those that occurred from my credit card.
+Thankfully Ledger has me covered.

 ```
 // Returns top expenses from credit card.
 Remember normalized to $1000 total credit purchases.